benmezger/blog/content/notes/2021-02-09--15-28-19Z--awesome_operating_systems.md

 -   [μT-Kernel 3.0](https://github.com/tron-forum/mtkernel%5F3): Real-time OS for Small-scale Embedded Systems and IoT Edge nodes.
 It is compliant with IEEE Standard 2050-2018 and has high compatibility with [μT-Kernel 2.0](https://www.tron.org/download/index.php?route=product/category&path=50).
+-   [Hubris](https://github.com/oxidecomputer/hubris): Hubris is a microcontroller operating environment designed for deeply-embedded systems with reliability requirements.
+Its design was initially proposed in RFD41, but has evolved considerably since then.
+Hubris provides preemptive multitasking, memory isolation between separately-compiled components, the ability to isolate crashing drivers and restart them without affecting the rest of the system, and flexible inter-component messaging that eliminates the need for most syscalls — in about 2000 lines of Rust.
+The Hubris debugger, Humility, allows us to walk up to a running system and inspect the interaction of all tasks, or capture a dump for offline debugging.

 ### Monolithic {#monolithic}